-(c) The fingerprint processing fee shall be based on fees charged by the Federal Bureau of Investigation and costs incurred by the Commission.
+(c) The fingerprint processing fee shall be based on fees charged by the FBI and costs incurred by the Commission.
 Commission costs include Commission personnel, supplies, equipment costs, and postage to submit the results to the requesting tribe.

 § 514.17 How are fingerprint processing fees collected by the Commission?